 Peatlands can produce fibre and fuel through peat and plants.
-These materials are used in horticulture, agriculture but also domestic and industrial energy generation.
-Bogs are also environment rich in plants and animals that can be used for food, as well as (in the case of plants) medicine.
+These materials are used in horticulture and agriculture, as well asdomestic and industrial energy generation.
+Bogs are environments rich in plant and animal life that can be used for food, as well as (in the case of plants) medicine.

 Ireland used and still is using peatlands for peat extraction.
 This millenary practice was fully developed in the 1930s with the institution of Bord Na Móna (Turf Development Board at the time) to sustain a country that needed a local, affordable source of energy.
 Today, Ireland is moving towards the cessation of the use of peat, first of all in the industry.

 Peatlands were and are used as agricultural or forestry land after drainage.
 This practice is problematic because it increases the possibility of floods in the area.

 Bogs regulate the climate on global, regional and local scales by balancing greenhouse gases and climate processes (e.g. air temperature).
 Peatlands are involved in water purification and regulation.
 In fact, they can remove excess nutrients or pollutants and can also store water, behaving like a sponge to prevent floods.